-All medications brought to camp (both prescription and non-prescription) must be submitted to the Camp Nurse during check-in, must be kept in their original containers, must be unexpired, and must be fully documented on the Camper Health History, the Record of Physical Exam and Health Care Provider Recommendations, and/or in a signed letter, prescription, or form.
-Do not pre-sort medications!
+All prescription and non-prescription medications must be submitted to the Camp Nurse during check-in.
+They must be kept in their original containers, must be unexpired, and must be fully documented on the Camper Health History, the Record of Physical Exam and Health Care Provider Recommendations, and/or documented in a signed letter, prescription, or form.
+Do not pre-sort medications (daily doses)!

-Prescription medication must have its original pharmacy label showing the patient's name, the prescription number, date filled, physician's name, name of medication, directions for use, and expiration date.
-Our Standing Medical Orders and the New Hampshire Nurse Practice Act require that our camp nurse have a prescriber's signed, written order before dispensing any prescription medications, including epinephrine auto-injectors or asthma inhalers.
+Prescription medications must have its original pharmacy label showing the patient's name, the prescription number, date filled, physician's name, name of medication, directions for use, and expiration date.
+Our Standing Medical Orders and the New Hampshire Nurse Practice Act require that our Camp Nurse have a prescriber's signed, written order before dispensing any prescription medications, including epinephrine auto-injectors or asthma inhalers.
 The prescription label does not fulfill this requirement.
 Your camper's prescriber(s) must list prescription medications to be given at camp, including dosage and instructions for administering, on the signed Record of Physical Exam and Health Care Recommendations, on a separate signed health form from the prescriber, or in a signed letter, prescription, or asthma/allergy action plan.
 If a camper is trained to carry and use his/her own epinephrine auto-injector or inhaler, the prescriber should document this and sign on page 2 of the Record of Physical Exam and Health Care Provider Recommendations.
 All forms should be uploaded into the CampDoc camper profile.

-Non-prescription medications sent to camp (example: daily allergy medication, vitamins, or antacids) must also be kept in the original containers bearing the recommended dosage, directions for use, and expiration dates.
-So that campers don't have to spend time waiting for medication, please consider leaving vitamins or non-prescription medications needed only rarely at home.
-If your camper's medications change before camp, you will need to submit updated documentation from the prescribing physician for any prescription medications.
+Non-prescription medications (e.g., daily allergy medication, vitamins, or antacids) must also be kept in the original containers bearing the recommended dosage, directions for use, and expiration dates.
+Please consider leaving vitamins or non-prescription, rarely needed medications at home so that Camp Nurses can give prescription medications on time.
+If your camper's medications change before camp starts, you will need to submit updated documentation from the prescribing physician.